Texas Department of Aging and Disability Services

 - Fair hearings.

 - When the hearing officer determines that the discharge was inappropriate, the facility, upon written notification by the hearing officer, must readmit the resident immediately, or to the next available bed.
 If the discharge has not yet taken place, and the hearing officer finds that the discharge will be inappropriate, the facility, upon written notification by the hearing officer, must allow the resident to remain in the facility.
-The hearing officer will also report the findings to Long Term Care-Regulatory for investigation of possible noncompliance.
+The hearing officer will also report the findings to DADS Regulatory Services Division for investigation of possible noncompliance.

 - When the hearing officer determines that the discharge is appropriate, the resident is notified in writing of this decision.